 “I care about people so they’re going to care about me”

 I think these are great beliefs that all speakers should adopt.

-Even if you are not confident – act as if you were!
-Fake it till you make it!
+Even if you’re not confident – act as if you were.

 What do you have to lose?